rbardaji/generic-api/docs/env_file/env-file-description.md

 `RECORD_ONE_TAG` is the tag associated with the first record.
 This variable is used to specify the tag that will be associated with the first record in the API.

+### RECORD_TWO_NAME

+`RECORD_TWO_NAME` is the name of the second record.
+This variable is used to specify the name of the second record that will be created in the API.

+### RECORD_TWO_TAG

+`RECORD_TWO_TAG` is the tag associated with the second record.
+This variable is used to specify the tag that will be associated with the second record in the API.

+### PUT_RECORD_ONE_ID_CONTENT_CSV

+`PUT_RECORD_ONE_ID_CONTENT_CSV` is a boolean variable used to specify whether the content of the first record will be sent in CSV format or not.
+If its value is True, then the content is expected to be provided in CSV format.
+If its value is False, then the content will not be provided in CSV format.
+In case the content is not provided in CSV format, it is expected to be provided in JSON format or another format specified elsewhere in the code.

 ## Connection to KeyCloak

 ### KEYCLOAK_URL